 23. Domadakia or Stuffed Grape Leaves

 If you are looking to try something unique and different, then you must eat the Domadakia (stuffed grape leaves).
 These stuffed grape leaves are an interesting alternative to a stuffed pepper or spanakopita.
 Most recipes include ground beef, rice, parsley, a lot of onions, and eggs.
 You can substitute the ground beef for pork.
-This photo is a great example of a Greek food dish fill ed with fava beans and stuffed grape leaves.
+This photo is a great example of a Greek food dish filled with fava beans and stuffed grape leaves which are served on almost every table in Greece.

 Recipe >>> Dimitri’s Dishes